namecheap/ilc/docs/routing/introduction.md

 # Introduction

+## Problem statement

 Most JavaScript frameworks come with a dedicated routing solution like `angular/router` or `vue-router`.
 They allow you to navigate through pages of an application without a full page refresh on every click.
-Since we no longer have one monolithic application that handles all routes, instead we have several independent applications, we need to solve an important issue, namely routing.
+When you have a monolithic application, it handles all the routes on its own.
+When there are two or more applications, they also handle all their routes independently.
+Since, by default, one independent application know nothing about routes and pages of other independent application.
+This gives you a problem to solve - a routing issue.

 Before proceeding with details on how the issue is handled by ILC, get familiar with the basics of routing in the micro-frontends and terminology:

 - **Hard navigation** describes a page transition where the browser loads the complete HTML for the next page from the server.
 - **Soft navigation** describes a page transition that is rendered entirely on the client-side, typically by using a client-side router.
 In this scenario, the client fetches data from the server via API.

+## Solution

 There are several approaches to implement navigation.
 The common ones are described below: